 Along the cliff hundreds of spectators line the fence, enjoying the sun, the breeze, the performance.
 This is as constant on Tuesdays as it is on Saturdays.

 After close to 30 minutes, you turn around and head back down towards Columbia.

 Santa Cruz is positioned on the north side of the Monterey Bay.
 The Pacific is along your left side as you walk, but due west is right ahead of you.
 That’s where you’ll see the sunset.

 The colors.
 Those beautiful colors.
 In the spring and summer, it’s all warm.
 Reds, yellows, oranges.
 In the late fall and winter, it’s cooler.
 Blues, purples.
-No green.

 100 yards from our door.
 3,038 miles away.
 3,159 miles away.

 You couldn’t even be one foot further away.
 You couldn’t feel any closer.